 Once the vegetables are tender remove them from the oven.
 Combine with the Brussels sprouts.
 Top with fresh herbs and serve.

 Roasted Vegetables with Cranberries and Herbs are healthy and simple to make.
-The potatoes and butternut squash are creamy, the Brussels sprouts are crunchy and the carrots are sweet.
+It has a savory taste with lots of fresh herbs and many textures.
 The herbs, balsamic vinegar, and honey add a sweet caramelized taste.
-Enjoy them often.
+Enjoy the recipe.

 Would you like to have more of these delicious healthy recipes sent to you each week?
 CLICK TO SIGN UP for my weekly email newsletter of recipes and tips for you to eat well and enjoy your wonderful life.Print